-In this complication, the uterus does not develop completely and has only one fallopian tube instead of the normal two.
-It looks like a single, rudimentary horn.
-The uterus is also smaller than a normal uterus.
-It may be disconnected from other parts of the womb and is hence unable to drain out menstrual fluid.
-It may also be connected with the rest of the uterus or may contain a functional endometrium.
+Unicornuate uterus is when the uterus does not develop completely and has only one fallopian tube instead of two, which makes it look like a single, rudimentary horn.
+The uterus is smaller than usual, and could be disconnected from other parts of the womb; therefore unable to drain out the menstrual fluid.
+At times, it may be connected with the rest of the uterus or may contain a functional endometrium.
 In certain cases, the uterus may develop a smaller offshoot called a hemi-uterus.

 What Causes Unicornuate Uterus?

 A unicornuate uterus is caused due to an abnormal müllerian duct or paired duct of the embryo.
-This is congenital i.e. women are born with it.
+It is a congenital condition, i.e. women are born with it.

-This condition can be asymptomatic when there is a hemi-uterus with a small cavity and a functional endometrium.
+There could be no symptoms when there is a hemi-uterus with a small cavity and a functional endometrium.
 It is asymptomatic because the cavity forms a connection with the uterus and the vagina and drains out the menstrual fluid.
 So, there is no abdominal/pelvic pain or discomfort.
-This occurs in 65% of women and the condition may remain totally undetected till the woman faces difficulty in conceiving.
+This occurs in 65% of women, and the condition may remain undetected until the woman faces difficulty in conceiving.
 In such cases, unicornuate uterus treatment becomes delayed.

-But in many cases the horn does not connect to the uterine cavity, resulting in these symptoms:
+But, in many cases the horn does not connect to the uterine cavity, resulting in the following symptoms:

-- Chronic pelvic or period-time abdominal pain: This can occur in cases where the functioning horn is solid and isolated from the rest of the uterus.
+- Chronic Pelvic or Period-Related Abdominal Pain: This can occur in cases where the functioning horn is solid and isolated from the rest of the uterus.
 The pain occurs because of a build-up of menstrual fluid that cannot drain out through the vagina.

 - Hematometra: This is the accumulation or retention of blood in the uterus because of its inability to drain out fluids.
 The symptoms are cramping pain during periods in the lower abdomen and pelvic midline, frequent urination, and urinary retention.
 Women in pre-menopause may also report abnormal bleeding or no menstruation at normal cycles.
 The build-up of blood may also cause low blood pressure or a vasovagal issue.
 However, women in menopause may be asymptomatic.

-- Endometriosis: This is a disorder in which the tissue that normally lines the interior of the uterus (called the endometrium) is found to grow outside the uterus.
+- Endometriosis: It is a condition wherein the endometrium (the tissue that lines the interior of the uterus) grows outside the uterus.
 It involves a lot of severe, sharp, nagging pain in the lower abdomen that does not go away with medication.
 Often surgery is required as treatment.

 - A history of infertility.